biopython/biopython.github.io/wiki/User_Joaor.md

 ''' Contributions to Biopython '''

 I have been a member of the Biopython community since 2007 but only became an active participant with the GSOC 2010 programme.
-My project involves enrich the Bio.PDB module with several features that will hopefully make it more attractive and useful to the structural biology community.
+My project is on the enrichment of the Bio.PDB module with several features that will hopefully make it more attractive and useful to the structural biology community.